discostats/bugtracker/.github/ISSUE_TEMPLATE/Website_feature_request.md

 ---
 name: Website Feature Request
-about: Suggest an idea for our discord bot
+about: Suggest an idea to improve our website
 title: ''
 labels: website triage feature-request
 assignees: ''